anacrolix/btlink/README.md

 ### Proxies

-HTTP proxies can be used to transparently provide the address mapping without modifying HTTP client software.
-Support for configuring HTTP proxies is well supported and common due to ubiquitous use on corporate and government systems, as well as by anti-censorship and privacy advocates.
+Proxies are used to transparently provide a mapping from URLs to BitTorrent without modifying HTTP client software.
+Support for configuring HTTP proxies is well-supported and common due to ubiquitous use on corporate and government systems, as well as by anti-censorship and privacy advocates.

 Proxies route `.bt` and domains with `_btlink` records to a gateway.
-They may expose endpoints serving PAC files for trivial end-user configuration.
+They may also expose [special paths](#proxy-btlink-schema) for configuration.

-Proxies can set a header to tell servers that they their clients support btlink.
+Proxies can set a header to tell origin servers that their clients support btlink.
 This means that dynamic sites can provide generic btlink URLs without explicitly selecting a public gateway as a fallback.

 [PAC]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file

 ### Gateways

 Gateways are HTTP servers that serve according to the [Addressing schema](#addressing-schema).
 They will also intercept requests to domains with `_btlink` records and serve those via BitTorrent if possible.
+Gateways can run behind reverse proxies and CDNs as they serve immutable, long-lived content.

 ## Browsers